pyeventsourcing/eventsourcing/README.md

         self.history.append(what)
 ```

+The aggregate class `World` uses the library's aggregate base class `Aggregate`.
+It uses the library's `@event` decorator to define aggregate events by inspecting
+the parameters of the decorated method.
+The decorated method body is used to evolve
+the state of the aggregate.
+Events are triggered when decorated methods are called.

 The example below defines an event sourced application `Worlds`
 that creates and uses instances of the `World` aggregate class.

-The application class `Worlds` uses the library's application base
-class `Application`.
-The `Application` class brings together a domain
-model and persistence infrastructure.

 ```python